How to treat degenerative changes in the spine

 A few treatment options that a physician might recommend include the following:

 - Rest – Standing and sitting can place more pressure on those painful areas.
 Lying on the floor with your face up and knees bent a few times each day may relieve pressure.
 Applying cold or heat packs to affected areas during rest time is believed to alleviate symptoms, too.

 - Exercise – Flexion exercises (bending forward) will stretch the lower back and lengthen the spine, while extension exercises (lying on the floor and arching the spine) will help separate the vertebrae in the lower back while maintaining the natural spinal curve.
-Symptoms from degenerative changes in the spine may also diminish with exercises such as yoga, swimming, and walking.
-Check with your doctor before beginning any new exercise program.
+Symptoms from degenerative changes in the spine may also diminish with exercises such as yoga, swimming and walking.
+Check with your physician before beginning any new exercise program.

 - Medications – Over-the-counter pain relievers or anti-inflammatory medicines may lessen pain.
 Your primary care physician can prescribe stronger medications or injections, if needed.

 - Specialists – Chiropractors are trained in spinal manipulation, a technique that can help temporarily decompress areas of the spine that are pinching nerves.
 Another option is visiting a neurologist, which is a physician who specializes in the diagnosis and treatment of nervous system disorders.